-Our future capital requirements will depend on many factors, including actual construction costs for the Ironton Facility, the construction of the Augusta Facility and others outside the United States, build out of multiple Feed PreP facilities, funding needs to support other business opportunities, and challenges or unforeseen circumstances.
-For this future growth and investment, we expect to seek additional debt financing from outside sources, which we may not be able to raise on terms favorable to us, or at all.
-If we are unable to raise additional debt when desired, our business, financial condition and results of operations would be adversely affected.
+Our future capital requirements will depend on many factors, including actual construction costs for the Ironton Facility, the funding mechanism and construction schedule of the Augusta Facility and other anticipated facilities outside the United States, build-out of multiple Feed PreP facilities, funding needs to support other business opportunities, funding for general corporate purposes, and challenges or unforeseen circumstances.
+As a pre-revenue operating company, we continually review our cash outlays, pace of hiring, professional services and other spend, and capital commitments to pro-actively manage those needs in tandem with our Available Unrestricted Liquidity balance.
+For our future growth and investment, we expect to seek additional debt or equity financing from outside sources, which we may not be able to raise on terms favorable to us, or at all.
+If we are unable to raise additional equity when desired, or if we are unable to manage our cash outflows, our business, financial condition, and results of operations would be adversely affected.